Hans Faber

-Hiking needs careful preparation, including personal safety.
+Hiking requires careful preparation, including personal safety.
 What do you put in your First Aid Kit?
 Do you possess basic first aid skills to manage an accident?
-Unless you go wondering on your own on the Wadden Sea mudflats, being on the Frisia Coast Trail help is never far away.
-Therefore, provided you have a swim certificate and the occasional wolf in sheep's clothing, health risks on the trail will be limited to blisters, twisted ankles, and upset stomachs after consuming too much dairy.
-But, there are creatures who might regularly need your immediate rescuing skills, namely rolled-over sheep.
-This post provides you with the right rescue instructions.
-And, sheep you will encounter along this trail.
+Unless you go walkabout on your own on the Wadden Sea mudflats, being on the Frisia Coast Trail means help is never far away.
+Provided you have a swim certificate and the occasional wolf in sheep's clothing, health risks will be limited to blisters, twisted ankles, and upset stomachs after consuming too much dairy.
+But there are creatures who might regularly need your immediate rescuing skills, namely rolled-over sheep.
+This blog post provides you with the right rescue instructions.
+And sheep you will encounter along this trail.
 In overwhelming numbers.
 Try not to count them, because that would pose another safety risk.

-Before providing the instructions how to rescue rolled-over sheep, first some basic knowledge about these animals you will encounter on the trail.
-You owe a lot more to them than you might think.
+Before providing the instructions on how to rescue rolled-over sheep, first, some basic knowledge about these animals that you will encounter on the trail.
+You owe a lot more to them than you might think at first glance.

 Sheep have been key in human civilization.
 Worldwide there are about a thousand different breeds.
-Also, the wider North Sea area is home to sheep husbandry since the earliest of times.
-Centuries, maybe millennia even, before the Romans arrived.
-Sheep prosper on the salty fringes of the southern coast of the North Sea.
-Precisely the area where the Frisia Coast Trail follows its route.
+Also, the wider North Sea area has been home to sheep husbandry since the earliest of times—centuries, maybe even millennia, before the Romans arrived.
+Sheep prosper on the salty fringes of the southern coast of the North Sea, precisely the area where the Frisia Coast Trail follows its route.
 On top of that, local coastal varieties are insensitive to weather conditions on the barren, flat lands.
-Heavy rains, strong winds, freezing cold, are nothing but imagery emotions to sheep.
-Sheep stand it all.
-For days on end.
-In fact, it is a well-known secret sheep are extra-terrestrial.
+Heavy rains, strong winds, and freezing cold are nothing but imaginary emotions to sheep.
+Sheep can withstand it all for weeks on end.
+In fact, it is a well-known secret that sheep are extra-terrestrial.
 Just look at their eyes.

-Sheep thrive in the wider North Sea area because of the wet climate making the extensive grass pastures, which is the food of sheep, to stay green and grow longer than elsewhere.
-Sheep need loads of grass, and graze for about eight hours daily.
-Then they search for a spot to sit and start chewing the cud, up to fifty times.
-If they would have considered going to college, sheep simply would not have the time for it.
+Sheep thrive in the wider North Sea area.
+Its wet climate causes the extensive grass pastures that sheep feed on to stay green and grow longer than elsewhere.
+Sheep need lots of grass and graze for about eight hours daily.
+After that, they search for a spot to sit and start chewing the cud, up to fifty times.
+If they had considered going to college or start a business, sheep simply would not have the time for it.

-In the past, because of the vastness of pastures needed to feed sheep, sheep literally had to be sulla strada, on the road.
-Moving from one pasture to another.
+In the past, because of the vastness of pastures needed to feed sheep, sheep literally had to be sulla strada ('on the road'), moving from one pasture to another.
 This was the work of shepherds and their dogs.
-The coastal area from Flanders to Denmark provides an infinite supply of grass-covered dikes, polders ’embanked land’, and tidal marshlands.
-So-called schaapsdriften ‘sheep drives’ were dikes and roadsides along which sheep graze.
-Shepherds or drovers could make a living from the Early Middle Ages until more or less the eighteenth century, although few traditional shepherds were still active in the Zwin region in Flanders until just after the Second World War.
-Today, dikes and adjacent roads are partitioned with fences and cattle grids, and sheep are being moved from one section to another and back again.
-You will be climbing many, many of those dike fences when hiking the Frisia Coast Trail.
+The coastal area from the region of Flanders to Jutland provides an infinite supply of grass-covered dykes, polders ('embanked land'), and tidal marshlands.
+So-called schaapsdriften ('sheep drovers') were dykes and roadsides along which sheep grazed.
+Shepherds, or drovers, could make a living from the Early Middle Ages until more or less the eighteenth century, although few traditional shepherds were still active in the area of 't Zwin in the region of Flanders until just after the Second World War.
+Today, dykes and adjacent roads are partitioned with fences and cattle grids, and sheep are moved from one section to another and back again.
+You will be climbing many, many of those dyke fences when hiking the trail.

-Sheep, a power base throughout the Middle Ages - The Speaker of the House of Lords sits on a red coloured sack of wool, called the Woolsack.
-It contains samples of wool from all over the kingdom and is a testimony of the importance of wool for Britain.
-Between the twelfth and fifteenth centuries especially, enormous amounts money were earned with wool production.
+Sheep, a power base throughout the Middle Ages - The Speaker of the House of Lords in London sits on a red-coloured sack of wool, called the Woolsack.
+It contains samples of wool from all over the kingdom, a testimony to the importance of wool for Britain.
+Between the twelfth and fifteenth centuries, especially, enormous amounts of money were earned with wool production.
 Wool had become the primary source of wealth by the end of the twelfth century (Chamson 2014).
-Ecclesia, foemina, lana ‘churches, women, wool’, were the three miracles of England according to bishop Joseph Hall (1574-1656).
-Therefore, it is not exaggerated to say that Great Britain was built on wool.
+Ecclesia, foemina, lana (‘churches, women, wool’), were the three miracles of England, according to Bishop Joseph Hall (1574-1656).
+Therefore, it's not an exaggeration to say that Great Britain was built on wool.

 The statesman shears the sheep; the politician skins them (Austin O’Malley, 1858-1932)

-But the demand for wool which Britain fulfilled came from Flanders where wool was needed to produce the famous Flemish broadcloth.
-From 1100, Flanders started importing wool from Britain, because their own -already massive- production of wool, was no longer sufficient.
-An interdependence between Flanders and England on wool, also called the 'Flemish connection'.
+But the demand for wool that Britain fulfilled came from Flanders, where wool was needed to produce the famous Flemish broadcloth.
+From 1100, Flanders started importing wool from Britain because their own -already massive- production of wool was no longer sufficient.
+An interdependence between Flanders and England on wool, also called the 'Flemish Connection,' developed.
 England exported wool to Flanders, and Flanders exported broadcloth to England.

 Already before the year 1000, the counts of Flanders invested in sheep husbandry.
 Sheep dwelled on the tidal marshlands of Flanders and Frisia, already from the start of the Early Middle Ages.
-Due to embanking marshlands, more and more land became available for sheep farming, and thus generating more wool.
-All this wool and the production of broadcloth became a major source of income for the Flemish counts.
-Enabling them to sustain militia or hire armies (De Maesschalck 2012).
-Wool production was at the basis of the rise of the cities of Flanders, like Ieper, Ghent and notably Bruges with its network of port towns in the Zwin area.
+Due to the embankment of the marshlands, more and more land became available for sheep farming, thus generating more wool.
+All this wool and the production of broadcloth became a major source of income for the Flemish counts, enabling them to sustain militias or hire armies (De Maesschalck 2012).
+Wool production was at the basis of the rise of the cities of Flanders, like Ieper, Ghent, and notably Bruges with its network of port towns in the area of 't Zwin (Sincfala).

-Before region Flanders built its power on wool during the High Middle Ages, the Frisians did during the Early Middle Ages.
-The Frisians produced the valued broadcloth known as pallia Fresonica 'Frisian cloth'.
+Before the region of Flanders built its power on wool during the High Middle Ages, the Frisians did during the Early Middle Ages.
+The Frisians produced the valued broadcloth known as pallia Fresonica ('Frisian cloth').
 A textile valued by Charlemagne (747-814) himself.
 Read our blog post Haute couture from the salt marshes.

 The multi-functionality of sheep made them successful in the history of mankind.
-It provides meat, milk, leather, lanolin, and wool.
-Along the coasts of Flanders, the Netherlands, Germany and Denmark, the fleecy animals have another, bonus function.
-Namely, maintaining dikes and cultivate tidal marshlands.
-Grazing sheep herds create a solid grass surface, and the continuous tramping ensures the surface of dikes and salt marshes to become solid and compact as well.
-This sheep trampling is also called Trippelwalze (Siegmüller 2022).
-Assisting the dike constructors, and the reason for its nickname in Germany, Deichschwein ‘dike hog’.
+They provide meat, milk, leather, lanolin, and wool.
+Along the coasts of Flanders, the Netherlands, Germany, and Denmark, the fleecy animals have another bonus function: maintaining dykes and cultivating tidal marshlands.
+Grazing sheep herds create a solid grass surface, and the continuous tramping ensures the surface of dykes and salt marshes becomes solid and compact as well.
+In Germany, this sheep trampling has a beautiful name: Trippelwalze (Siegmüller 2022).
+Assisting the dyke constructors, and the reason for its German nickname Deichschwein (‘dyke hog’).
 Historically, the humid North Sea region is ideal and famous for its wool production.
-Think of the pallia Fresonica ‘Frisian cloth’ in the Early Middle Ages, the Flemish laken ‘cloth’ in the High Middle Ages, and the English and Scottish tweed to this very day.
-Read our post Haute Couture from the Salt Marshes, to learn more about the long-standing wool production in the humid North Sea region.
+Think of the pallia Fresonica (‘Frisian cloth’) in the Early Middle Ages, the Flemish laken (‘cloth’) in the High Middle Ages, and the English and Scottish tweed to this very day.
+Read our blog post Haute Couture from the Salt Marshes to learn more about the long-standing wool production in the humid North Sea region.

 Of course, with the introduction of cotton and later cheap synthetic fibers, but also mechanical lawn mowers, and the sorry fact mutton is not really part of the Dutch, Flemish, and German diet, sheep had to give up their prominent position in society.
 On the other side of the English Channel, however, people still love their little lambchops.
-It is unfortunate for the Continentals, because meat of lambs living in the salty environment is valued for its taste: Salzlamm ‘salty lamb’.
+It's unfortunate for the Continentals, because meat of lambs living in the salty environment is valued for its taste: Salzlamm ('salty lamb').
 So too is its cheese, by the way.
-In Germany known as Frische Friese ‘fresh Frisian’.
+In Germany known as Frische Friese (‘fresh Frisian’).
 Do, with Frische Friese, focus your thoughts on dairy, not on humanoids.
-On Wadden Sea island Texel, excellent sheep cheese is produced too; Echte Texelse.
+On the Wadden Sea island of Texel, excellent sheep cheese is produced too - Echte Texelse.

-Nevertheless, when hiking on the endless river and sea dikes along the trail, sheep are a very common sight.
-In Flanders there are about 150,000 sheep which is a low number in European context.
-In the Netherlands about 550,000.
-In Denmark about 140,000.
-In Germany about 2,5 million.
-Within Germany, in Kreis Nordfriesland, there about 150,000 sheep, which almost equals the number of inhabitants.
-Anyway, with 3,4 million in these four countries that the trail passes through, sheep can last for a while.
+Nevertheless, when hiking the endless river and sea dykes along the trail, sheep are a very common sight.
+In Flanders, there are about 150,000 sheep, which is a low number in European context.
+In the Netherlands, about 550,000.
+In Denmark, about 140,000.
+In Germany, about 2.5 million.
+Within Germany, in Landkreis ('district') Nordfriesland, there are about 150,000 sheep, which almost equals the number of inhabitants.
+Anyway, with 3.4 million in these four countries that the trail passes through, sheep can last for a while.

 Several categories can be distinguished among the many varieties.